AlperDogan/CreditService/README.md

-# Example credit service with mongodb and docker compose
+# Example credit service with Spring Boot Mongodb

 ## To run
 Clone this repository and simply run `docker-compose up`.